 |5.||Fujifilm X-Pro2||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |15.||Leica X2||Y||- / -||-||-||mini||2.0||-||-||-|

 |16.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the X-Pro1 and the X Typ 113 have been discontinued, but can regularly be found used on ebay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is the Fujifilm X-Pro1 better than the Leica X Typ 113 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.